 Jump to:

-Why This Recipe
+Why My Recipe Works

 Ingredients & Substitutes

-- Neutral Oil: Use high-smoke-point oils like avocado, peanut, vegetable, canola/rapeseed, or sunflower oil.
-Avoid extra-virgin olive oil (smokes at high heat).
+- Neutral Oil: Use avocado, peanut, vegetable, canola, or sunflower oil.
+Avoid olive oil or any low-smoke-point oils.

-- Toasted Sesame Seeds: Look for "roasted" or "toasted" labels.
+- Toasted Sesame Seeds: A garnish that adds a nutty aroma.
+Look for "roasted" or "toasted" labels.
 If unavailable, toast raw seeds in a dry pan until fragrant.

 General Tso Sauce

-- Toasted Sesame Oil: Adds a nutty aroma [I recommend Kadoya or Maruhon].
-Avoid substituting with untoasted sesame oil as it doesn't taste the same.
+- Toasted Sesame Oil: Adds a nutty aroma.
+I prefer Kadoya or Maruhon, but other brands work too.
+Avoid untoasted sesame oil.

-- Cornstarch: To thicken the sauce.
-Substitution: Potato starch or tapioca starch.
+- Cornstarch (for sauce): Thickens the sauce.
+Subs: Potato starch or tapioca starch.

 Note: Most Asian ingredients are typically found at Asian grocery stores, or you can check online.